 - The BSA Support Fund - low-income members can benefit from financial assistance towards research related expenses and attendance at conferences and study group events.
 The BSA Support Fund allocates a number of places for UK Concessionary members to cover the cost of registration for the Annual Conference.

 - The BSA operates a network of over 40 Special Interest and Study Groups.
-Study Groups focus on major fields of research within the discipline, like Medical Sociology, Religion and Media and Special Interest Groups, such as the Sociologists Outside Academia Group, Early Career Forum and the Postgraduate Forum, bring together people who share common experiences and challenges in their academic and professional lives.
+Study Groups focus on major fields of research within the discipline, like Medical Sociology, Religion and Media and Special Interest Groups, such as the Applied Sociology Group, Early Career Forum and the Postgraduate Forum, bring together people who share common experiences and challenges in their academic and professional lives.
 Each group provides a professional and social network in which individuals with specialised research, teaching and professional interests can connect and develop their own events to supplement the Annual Conference.

 - Discounted rates on Policy Press journals such as Families, Relationships and Societies, Journal of Poverty and Social Justice, and many more.